AlenaGM/flashcards-app/README.md

 #  Submit Pull Request with description of changes
 ```

-Use the GitHub issue tracker to request a new feature or report a bug

 ## License

 Wordy is released under the under terms of the [MIT License](LICENSE).